sunhapper/SpEditTool/README.md

 # Description

-An efficient and scaleable library for display gif and @mention on graph-text mixed TextView/EditText
+An efficient and scalable library for inputing and displaying gif or @mention on graph-text mixed TextView/EditText

 ## ScreenShot